Maximal curves with respect to quadratic extensions over finite fields: Introduction

 Whereas it is essentially a reformulation of a result of Fuhrmann and Torres (Theorem 2 in \cite{F-T}) we think it is worthwhile to highlight the following theorem which provides an analogue of a theorem of R\" uck and Stichtenoth where the Suzuki curves play the role of Hermitian curves as explained in Subsection \ref{subsection:analog}. \begin{thm} (Theorem \ref{theorem:suzuki_maximal}, reformulation of Theorem 2 in \cite{F-T}) We consider $t\geq1$ and $q=2^{2t+1}$.
 Let $X$ be a curve defined over ${\mathbb F}_q$.
 Suppose that $X$ has genus $g=\frac{\sqrt{q}(q-1)}{\sqrt{2}}$.
 Then $X$ is Ihara-maximal if and only if $X$ is ${\mathbb F}_q$-isomorphic to the Suzuki curve $S$ which is the non-singular model of the curve of equation $y^q-y=x^{q_0}(x^q-x)$ where $q_0=2^t$. \end{thm}

-At last, it is noteworthy that the Jacobian of a DM-curve is a power of a simple abelian variety (see Proposition \ref{Power_Simple_Abelian_Variety}).
-In the same direction, we will determine among the polynomials $(T^2+aT+q)^2 \in \mathbb{Z}[T]$ which ones correspond to the Jacobian of a genus-$2$ DM-curve $X$, and we will characterize when the Jacobian of $X$ is simple or splits into the power of an ordinary or supersingular elliptic curve (Theorem \ref{DM_curves_of_genus_2}).
+At last, it is noteworthy that the Jacobian of a HP-maximal curve is a power of a simple abelian variety (see Proposition \ref{Power_Simple_Abelian_Variety}).
+In the same direction, we will determine among the polynomials $(T^2+aT+q)^2 \in \mathbb{Z}[T]$ which ones correspond to the Jacobian of a genus-$2$ HP-maximal curve $X$, and we will characterize when the Jacobian of $X$ is simple or splits into the power of an ordinary or supersingular elliptic curve (Theorem \ref{HP_curves_of_genus_2}).
 This classification work will be the aim of Section \ref{section:structure}.
-As a consequence we will deduce the following existence result. \begin{prop}(Proposition \ref{prop:DMexistence}) Over any finite field there exists a non-elliptic DM-curve. \end{prop}
+As a consequence we will deduce the following existence result. \begin{prop}(Proposition \ref{prop:HPexistence}) Over any finite field there exists a non-elliptic Hallouin-Perret-maximal curve. \end{prop}